AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 Flash and swop buttons
 ----------------------

-The Flash and Swop buttons on a playback fader may be used at any time to flash and solo cues and chases.
-The Flash button adds the playback into the current output, the Swop button turns off all other output.
+Normally the Flash and Select buttons on a playback are set up so that pressing Flash will flash, and pressing Select will swop (solo) the playback.

+- Flash adds the playback into the current output
+- Swop turns off all other intensity output

 The Flash button can also be set to Timed Flash which will use the pre-programmed timings of the cue when flashing -- for normal flash mode the timings are ignored.

-You can reallocate the functions of the Flash and Swop/Select buttons on the console using [Key Profiles](../system-settings/key-profiles.md).
+You can reallocate the functions of the Flash and Select buttons on the console using [Key Profiles](../system-settings/key-profiles.md).
 A useful alternative function is Preload which allows you to pre-position the attributes of the fixtures before you raise the playback fader, which is